 - This reduces taxable profits and is used by profitable companies with healthy cash flow.

 - The capital allowance you can claim is based on the car's CO2 emissions.
 Cars with emissions over 130g/km go into the special rate pool (8%) whilst cars with emissions below 130g/km go into the main rate pool (18%).

 - Businesses can claim 100% first year allowances on low-emission cars and new zero-emissions goods vehicles purchased for business use.
-Cars must emit less than 75gm/km of CO2 or run on electricity.
+From April 2018 cars must emit less than 50gm/km of CO2 (75gm/km in 2017/18) or run on electricity.

 - Sole traders who buy cars for business and private use can only claim the business portion of the writing-down allowance.